 “Physical activity seems to have the most scientific support for having a positive impact on brain health,” says Han.

 Cognitive stimulation, in the form of novel activities such as learning a language, can also keep your brain sharp.

 “The quality of the stimulating activity is important.
 For example, if the activity is novel, engaging, challenging and enjoyable, that will arguably be better for your brain,” Han adds.

 by Heidi Tyline King

-If you or a loved one are concerned about memory loss, Keck Medicine’s memory and aging experts can help.
-If you are in the Los Angeles area, schedule an appointment or call (800) USC-CARE (800-872-2273).
+If you or a loved one have questions about memory loss, the memory and aging experts at Keck Medicine of USC can help.
+If you’re in the Los Angeles area, schedule an appointment or call (800) USC-CARE (800-872-2273).